My fourth tutorial: 3dTube

 The fluid is assumed incompressible, Newtonian and isothermal, with a density of 1000.0 kg/m3 and kinematic viscosity of 3e-6 m2/s.
 A pressure wave, with a peak of 1333.3 Pa, is applied at the tube inlet for a duration of 3e-3 s.
 The outlet pressure is held at 0 Pa throughout.

-The tube wall is assumed an isotropic elastic body under the small-strain regime, modelled with Hooke's law, for consistency with the original publication that proposed this benchmark.
-The density is 1200.0 kg/m3, Young's modulus is 300 kPa, and Poisson's ratio is 0.3.
+The tube wall is assumed to be an isotropic elastic body under the small-strain regime, modelled with Hooke's law, for consistency with the original publication that proposed this benchmark.
+The density is 1200.0 kg/m3, Young's modulus is 300 kPa and Poisson's ratio is 0.3.

 The case demonstrates a strong coupling between the fluid and the solid due to the high fluid-to-solid density ratio.
 When using a partitioned solution approach (as in solids4foam), the so-called ‘added-mass operator' makes the problem difficult to solve due to numerical instabilities.